Skip to main content

 • staff-hours spent on FOI or IPS matters

-In the past, agencies have been subject to adverse media comment when there were significant increases in costs and no explanation has been provided.
+Agencies have been subject to adverse media comment when there were significant increases in costs and no explanation was provided.

 These comments will be automatically published with the full dataset on data.gov.au when the OAIC’s Annual Report is published.